-The leadership styles are the behaviours that leaders use to interact with their employees.
-It’s their style of how they motivate, give directions, and accomplish goals.
+Leadership styles refer to the behaviors that leaders use to interact with their employees.
+It covers everything including how they motivate, give directions, accomplish goals and empower their team.

 The visionary leader moves people towards a shared vision.

-It’s not about how to get there, this is about getting the team to understand where we want to go.
+It’s not about how to get there, it’s about getting your team to understand where you want to go.

-What’s great about this style is that it’s all about autonomy and allowing people to innovate and experiment to get towards a goal.
+What’s great about this style is that it promotes autonomy and allows people to innovate and experiment to get towards a goal.

 Failure is accepted, and employees can feel comfortable trying new things that will help move that mission forward.

-So many organizations don’t have a mission, or at least a clearly articulated one, which leads to employees feeling unmotivated.
-It’s so important to have a mission, or a “why” behind what you’re doing.
+Many organizations out there don’t have a clear mission, which can often lead to employees feeling unmotivated.
+That’s why it’s so important to have a mission or a “why” behind what you’re doing.

-As an example, our vision at Officevibe is to create greater workplaces.
-Incredibly simple and powerful, it’s a vision that’s hard not to get excited about.
+As an example, our vision at Officevibe is to empower managers.
+Incredibly simple and powerful, it’s also an exciting vision.

 This leadership style, like its name suggests, is all about coaching employees to get better at what they do.